tarwn/lessthandot-hugo/blogs/content/posts/2011-04-11-cycle-detection-in-f-fun-with-immutability.md

         (power, lam, tortoise, hare)
 ```

-Note that we don't need to pass &#8216;f' (the function passed into our brent implementation) into this function.
+Note that we don't need to pass 'f' (the function passed into our brent implementation) into this function.
 Because this method is declared inside the brent function, it will have access to all of the data passed in.
 In all cases except when tortoise and hare are equal, the function calls itself with altered values.
-The first half of the inner if statement handles the preprocessing that is done when power and lam are equal &#8211; multiplying the power by 2 and replacing the tortoise with the hare.
+The first half of the inner if statement handles the preprocessing that is done when power and lam are equal – multiplying the power by 2 and replacing the tortoise with the hare.
 The second half handles the normal processing, incrementing lam and applying the function to the hare.
 The final case simply returns the same tuple that it receives.

 This is a step in the right direction, but it still seems to have 1 branch too many.
 So let's take a look at what we're really trying to do with this recursion.
 It's not necessarily the processing of values, but the while loop itself.
 With a few changes we can make the method focus a bit more on what we need it to do.
 The most important change is to allow it to take another function as an argument.